• Diamonds

 How to Identify Synthetic Diamonds

 Although synthetic diamonds have the same crystal structure and chemical composition as natural ones, the diamond growing process leaves unique features in the finished products.
-These features help to tell synthetic diamonds apart from natural ones and even allow to identify which method has been used to grow the diamond.
+These features help to tell synthetic diamonds apart from natural ones and even allow us to identify which method has been used to grow the diamond.

 Responsible Disclosure